cnorick/curse-of-strahd-notes/Session Notes/Session 29.md

 >Elora, you intrigue me.
 Unlike the others, you do not shy away from the darkness, but rather seek to understand it.
 That is a rare quality, one I respect deeply.
 You are not like the others.
 You see beyond the veil of fear that blinds them.
 You seek knowledge, truth... perhaps even power.
 I could help you find all three.

 [[Strahd Von Zarovich|Strahd]] told her that he didn't request full betrayal of her friends, but that sometimes, the good of the many requires the sacrifice from the few.
-He recognized that the party was searching for the [[Sunsword]], and that their finding it could spell ruin for his kingdom.
+He recognized that the party was searching for the [[Misc/Campaign Items/Sunsword]], and that their finding it could spell ruin for his kingdom.

-What he had to offer [[Elora]] was a partnership: if she was willing to do one small task for him (namely, retrieve the [[Sunsword]] for him before her friends were able to do it), then he would make her Queen Consort to rule Barovia alongside him.
+What he had to offer [[Elora]] was a partnership: if she was willing to do one small task for him (namely, retrieve the [[Misc/Campaign Items/Sunsword]] for him before her friends were able to do it), then he would make her Queen Consort to rule Barovia alongside him.

 Seeing the indecision on her face, [[Strahd Von Zarovich|Strahd]] told [[Elora]] to sleep on it, and to get word to him of her decision.